troydaniels/troydaniels.github.io/_posts/2017-01-07-building-a-compiler-p2.markdown

 [Brainfuck]: https://en.wikipedia.org/wiki/Brainfuck

-So, in the interests of readability, I have in mind a simple impertive language, with only a small subset of features:
+So, in the interests of readability (and sanity), I have in mind a simple impertive language, with only a small subset of features:
 1. A ```while``` loop
-2. Varables names comprised of only ASCII letters
+2. Varable names comprised of only ASCII letters
 3. Variables which can hold an ASCII string, float or integer
 4. A ```print``` function
 5. The usual mathematical operators ```*```, ```/```, ```+```, ```-``` and ```=```